zahaby/intro-llm-rag/README.md

 ### Use Case 2

-A detailed walkthrough of integrating actions with a chatbot, such as booking a Google Calendar event.
+A detailed walkthrough of integrating actions with a chatbot, such as getting weather event.
 See the `usecase-2` directory for more information.

 ## License